MethodsAndPractices/vsteam/.docs/Set-VSTeamSetting.md

 Accept wildcard characters: False
 ```

 ### -DefaultIteration
-The new Default Iteration  , this can be given the iteration's Path, ID, GUID identifier or an object returned by Get-VSTeamIteration
+The new Default Iteration for the Team , this can be given the iteration's Path, ID, GUID-identifier, or as an object returned by Get-VSTeamIteration
 ```yaml
 Type: Object
 Parameter Sets: (All)